Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 #### Recreating the EFI System Partition

-To recreate the EFI system partition, we need to format **nvme0n1p1** and then replicate the contents of the healthy partition (in our example: nvme1n1p1) onto it.
+To recreate the EFI system partition on the new disk, we need to format **nvme0n1p1** and then replicate the contents of the healthy partition (in our example: nvme1n1p1) onto it.

 Here, we assume that both partitions have been synchronised and contain up-to-date files.

 > [!warning]
-> If there was a major system update such as kernel or grub and both partitions were not synchronised, consult this [section](#efiraidgrub) once you are done creating the new EFI System Partition.
+> If there was a major system update such as kernel or grub and both partitions were not synchronised, consult [this section](#efiraidgrub) once you are done creating the new EFI System Partition.
 >

 First, format the partition: